Skip to Main

 Every student in the department is required to demonstrate competence in at least two foreign languages: one in the East Asian language appropriate to the field of specialization (Chinese, Japanese, or Korean), the other in a European language.
 Students specializing in the pre-modern or early modern periods must be proficient in both the classical and the modern language of their field of specialization.
 In addition, students in Chinese studies are required to take at least two years of modern Japanese and are strongly advised to take EAS 563 (Readings in Japanese Academic Style).

 Students are normally required to take at least one European language (usually French or German) to the level of reading proficiency.
-However, under exceptional circumstances the Director of Graduate Studies may give permission to substitute the European language with another East Asian language.
-On the other hand, depending on the student’s field of specialization, the faculty may impose additional language requirements.
+Depending on the student’s field of specialization, the faculty may impose additional language requirements.

 The European and (for students in Chinese studies) Japanese language requirements must be fulfilled prior to the general examination, that is, typically within the first two years of study.
 These and any other language requirements may be fulfilled through regular courses during the academic year and/or by participation in intensive summer programs that typically provide the equivalent of a full year of language study.
 Students may also take examinations to place out of their additional language requirements.
 These examinations must be passed satisfactorily before the general examination.

 Students are strongly encouraged to take summer language courses and may apply for additional Princeton (or outside) funding dedicated to this purpose.
 Princeton maintains its own summer language programs in Beijing, China, and Kanazawa (Ishikawa prefecture), Japan.
 The Director of Graduate Studies assists students in finding appropriate and approved summer programs and in securing financial aid.